-In this tutorial, we will show you how to install and configuration of Nikto web scanner on your Ubuntu server.
-For those of you who didn’t know, Nikto Web-scanner is an open-source web-server scanner which can be used to scan the web-servers for malicious programs and files.
+In this tutorial, we will show you how to install the Nikto web scanner on Ubuntu.
+For those of you who didn’t know, Nikto Web-scanner is an open-source web-server scanner that can be used to scan the web-servers for malicious programs and files.
 Nikto can be used to scan the outdated versions of programs too.
-Nikto will provide us a quick and easy scan to find out the dangerous files and programs in the server, At the end of scan result with a log file.
+Nikto will provide us with a quick and easy scan to find out the dangerous files and programs in the server, At the end of the scan result in a log file.

 Install Nikto Web Scanner on Ubuntu